clusterio/clusterio/packages/slave/README.md

 # Clusterio Slave

 Node hosting Factorio servers in a Clusterio cluster.
-Clusterio slaves connect to the master server and waits for commands from the master server to start up and stop instances.
+Clusterio slaves connect to the controller and waits for commands from the controller to start up and stop instances.
 A cluster can have any number of slaves in it located on different computers, and each slave can host any number of instances each of which is a Factorio server that talks with the rest of the cluster.